msrasys/nnscaler/tutorial.md

       return out
   ```

-  This can be represented by annotating a dimension using brackets `()` that contains multple identifiers (and their reductions), like `'(h t) k'` here for the input tensor.
+  This can be represented by annotating a dimension using brackets `()`.
+The bracket contains multple identifiers (and their reductions), like `'(h t)'` here for the first dimension of the input tensor.
 To help system infer the number of `h` and `t` in the annotation, the function requires to put in a same-named argument `h` or `t` (`h=8` here in example).

 ## Register Python Functions as Operators

-To register a customized "matmul" operator in the runtime, user can simply define the python function and add an decorator on the function with its annotations:
+To register a customized "matmul" operator in the runtime, user can simply define a python function and add an decorator on the function with its annotations:

 ```py
 @cube.graph.parser.register('(h^ m^) kd+, kd+ n -> h^ m^ n', name='matmul_custom')